dcppc/centillion/src/webapp/pages/help.md

 or they will be interpreted as literal words!

-To include any item in the search index that contains the word `"onboarding"` and contains the word `"whitelist"`, but where the two words are not necessarily next to each other, use the `AND` operator:
+To include any item in the search index that contains the word `"sharks"` and contains the word `"lasers"`, but where the two words are not necessarily next to each other, use the `AND` operator:

 <div class="alert alert-info" role="alert">
-onboarding AND whitelist
+sharks AND lasers
 </div>

-This can also be used with multi-word phrases, using double quotes accordingly: to search for all documents containing the word `onboarding` and the phrase
+This can also be used with multi-word phrases, using double quotes accordingly: to search for all documents containing the word `sharks` and the phrase
-`"full stack"`, pass both to centillion with `AND`:
+`"laser helmet"`, pass both to centillion with `AND`:

 <div class="alert alert-info" role="alert">
-onboarding AND "full stack"
+sharks AND "laser helmet"
 </div>

 You can also use the OR operator to return any documents containing one or the other or both of the given search term or phrase.
-For example, to seach for any documents involving Team Oxygen or Team Calcium,
+For example, to seach for any documents involving garlic or onions,

 <div class="alert alert-info" role="alert">
-oygen OR calcium
+garlic OR onions
 </div>

 Finally, these operators can be combined by wrapping statements in parentheses.
-For example, suppose we wanted to look for all information about either onboarding or whitelisting, and only if related to Team Copper or Team Phosphorus.
+For example, suppose we wanted to look for all information about either garlic or onions, and only if related to cooking or to vampires.

 We can combine the two `AND` searches with an `OR`:

 <div class="alert alert-info" role="alert">
-(onboarding OR whitelisting) AND (copper OR phosphorus OR phosphorous)
+(garlic OR onions) AND (cooking OR vampires)
 </div>

-Side note: phosphorus is a special case, as its correct spelling ("phosphorus") is not as common as the incorrect spelling ("phosphorous").

 ### Advanced Search: Searching By Field Name